Rap supergroup Mt. Westmore announce new track 'Big Subwoofer'

 The first clip sees the collective embark on a voyage to “Planet Snoopiter where the bitches is blue, man”, as Snoop puts it.
 We then hear a brief snippet of the imminent track before the Mt.
 Westmore logo appears onscreen.

-The rappers then posted two more teasers of the sci-fi-inspired visuals – you can watch them below.
+The rappers subsequently posted two more teasers of the sci-fi-inspired visuals – you can watch them below.

 Yesterday (October 18), Eminem also tweeted a teaser for Mt.
 Westmore’s ‘Big Subwoofer’.
 Some fans have speculated that he may have contributed to the song, though this has not been confirmed.